timbray/quamina/CONTRIBUTING.md

 in all the Quamina subdirectories so you’ll have to do this by hand.  `golangci-lint` has a home page with instructions for installing it.

+### Rebuilding the Case-folding Table

+Quamina's `ignore-case` patterns rely on mappings found in the generated source file `case_folding.go`.
+Quamina includes a program called `code_gen` in the `code_gen/` directory.
+There is a `Makefile` whose only function is to check the mapping file and rebuild it if it is older than three months, because a Unicode version release may have added mappings.

+As a result, it is a good practice, sometime in the process of building and submitting a PR, to type `make` at some point, which will rebuild and re-run `code_gen`; that program will display a message saying whether or not it rebuilt the case-folding mappings.
+If it did rebuild those mappings, please include the generated `case_folding.go` source in your commmit and PR.

 ## Reporting Bugs and Creating Issues